indra-labs/indra/doc/whitepaper.md

 not know, with exception of the voucher seller, what position they are within the circuit.

+These messages are constructed in layers by the client only.
+They include layered messages inside them for returning acknowledgements to confirm the completion of each stage of the process.

 ### Purchasing Protocol Flow

 Thus, the purchases are made via an onion message and lightning network payments, and each node passes on the decrypted message, which then provides the payment destination for each subsequent hop, in a circle that goes through 5 nodes.

+The lightning payment goes first, and then the onion message contains this receipt in the header, as well as an acknowledgement packet that is returned to confirm forward payment.
+If a forward payment is not in fact done, the buyer knows because the following acknowledgement does not arrive, and thus the given node will be dropped to the bottom of the list for evaluating payment route candidates.

 This is the top level view of the process:

 ```sequence
 Alice->>Bob: purchase + 5 fees + filler